 A series of meetings covers skills such as building great characters, unlocking the power of setting and description, and even using memorable dialogue.
 A little class, a lot of writing, all done with fun.
 Hear right away about how you’re succeeding.
 Take away tools to lift your writing skills.

 You also get a complimentary hour of editing or creative coaching with your registration.
 You can make up one missed class in a future session.

 Jan.
 16 – Feb.
 13

 If you’re working on a book, and writing too little, it’s time to enter Finishing School.

-The Memoirs Workshop series includes manuscript response sessions, lessons on craft and publishing, and resources for industry advice.
-Your membership also gives you two private writing coach sessions or two hours of edits on your manuscript.
+Tell your story from a slice of your life.
+The Memoirs Workshop series includes manuscript response sessions, lessons on craft and publishing, resources for industry advice and more.
+Your membership in this group also gives you two private book coach sessions or two hours of editing services.

 Memoir writers share their pages, reading in advance of meetings.
 You come away with notes on your story.
 The study of other writers’ work helps you focus on what’s working in your own memoir.

 Craft talks give you tools to make changes and grow your story.
 Learn about effective characterization, drawing a story arc, devices like section breaks, tools for transitions, taking possession of your story, how to choose your material, plus methods to develop and pitch your memoir for publication.

 $490 for 9 classes.
 Develop your memoir with authors working in your genre.